 - To talk to very young children: pajarito (birdy), camisita (shirty), tontito (silly), vaquita (cowie)

 - To indicate something is unimportant: dolorcito (tiny ache), mentirita (fib), reyezuelo (petty king), me falta un centavito (I'm just a penny short)

 - To form a new word (not necessarily a diminutive of the original): mantequilla (butter), panecillo (bread roll), bolsillo (pocket), cajetilla (packet), ventanilla (ticket office), carbonilla (cinder), caballitos (merry-go-round), cabecilla (ringleader), vaquilla (heifer), de mentirijillas (as a joke)

-Note: The diminutive -ito ending should not be confused with the -ito ending of some past participles such as frito (fried) and maldito (cursed).
+Note: The diminutive -ito ending should not be confused with the -ito ending of some irregular past participles such as frito (fried) and maldito (cursed).